heating oil tank level sensor – JSN-SR04T version

 Update March 2020

 For a while it was OK to manually record the daily oil level in a spreadsheet.
 I soon saw that I was using 80 – 100 litres of oil a week during December.
-I therefore set up a connection between Home Assistant and IFTTT so that the daily level could be recorded in a spreadsheet.
-This has been happening daily all through to 2022 and hasn’t broken yet.
+I therefore set up a connection from Home Assistant so that the daily level could be recorded in a spreadsheet.
 The code for the automation routine that takes the reading is below.
-My procedure to link Home Assistant and IFTTT is on this page: send sensor data from Home Assistant to a spreadsheet
+My tutorial to link Home Assistant and Google Sheets is on this page: send sensor data from Home Assistant to a spreadsheet

 # THE FOLLOWING IS A TEXT FILE CALLED oil_level.yaml in the folder AUTOMATIONS